sybrew/the-seo-framework/readme.txt

 		* Term titles no longer have their HTML tags stripped in the generated SEO titles by default.
 		* When no blog description or tagline is set, the left/right example titles are no longer partially emptied when JS is deactivated.
 		* Duplicated spaces are no longer counted by the pixel and character counters, and they'll be removed from the front-end output.
+		* Entering lone spaces in the title and descriptions will no longer set the pixel and character counters to 0.
+		* IE11 pixel and character counters now work correctly again when a HTML symbol is introduced.
 		* Settings are now correctly registered before the plugin tries to upgrade.
 		* The sitemap is now correctly registered via `WP_Rewrite` when the plugin is installed for the first time.
 		* When you try to leave the page, TSF no longer conflicts with other plugins (two-way street) when trying to warn you of unsaved data.
 		* Migrating Genesis theme term-meta now has an effect on the front-end too, instead of only the administrative option fields.
 		* Parent categories where children have posts are no longer automatically and incorrectly marked for "noindex" in the SEO Bar when no posts are assigned.
 			* This didn't affect the real, front-end output value.
+		* Interactive tooltips arrows now no longer overflow when the balloon size becomes smaller.
+		* TODO consider fixing the primary term selector overflow... we have to change it, regardless, for Gutenberg.
+		* TODO consider adding an input buffer (25ms?) that only continues with the last input for tab switgin...
+This might degrade user experience.
+			* This is a race condition...

 * **For translators:**
 	* **New translations are available.**